 In small groups (2-4), invite students to access a range of resources to plan the best route from their school to Melbourne Museum based on a number of important considerations such as safety, cost and practicality.
+Students can use the worksheet on page 5 of the Safe Journeys Program Student Road Map.
 Inform students that you and their classmates will be selecting the best of these routes to get to the Road to Zero Education Complex that is located within the museum.

-While using the Public Transport Victoria Journey Planner app to determine the route is quite simple, the students need to use their problem-solving skills to analyse the best route taking into account a range of important considerations.
+While using the Public Transport Victoria Journey Planner app to determine the route, the students need to use their problem-solving skills to analyse the best option, taking into account the important considerations listed above.